 How to read the moneyline

-Moneyline bets are presented in the following way on a sportsbook’s board or online platform:
+Moneyline bets are presented in the following way on a sportsbook’s board or online platform, such as on the PointsBet PA mobile app:

 Favorites are displayed with a three-digit number and a minus sign preceding it.